 You Are There

 (1947-1950).
-OTR documentary / drama series acclaimed for its dramatizations of historical events using the international Columbia Broadcasting System (CBS) news staff.
-The intended result was to make listeners feel present at the event, hearing it unfold.
+OTR documentary / drama series acclaimed for dramatizing historical events using the international CBS news staff.
+Listeners felt present at the event, hearing it unfold.
 Learn more.

 Yours Truly, Johnny Dollar

 (1949-1962).
 OTR crime and detective series about a freelance insurance investigator with an action packed expense account.
-It is considered one of the best radio dramas, and was the last dramatic series offered on network radio.
+The last dramatic series offered on network radio.
 Learn more.